 Known for: An Israeli singer, lyricist, composer, and arranger, Chava Alberstein has been called the most important female folk musician in Israel's history.

-About him: Born into a Jewish family in Poland, Chava Alberstein made aliyah (immigrated to Israel) with her parents in 1950.
+About her: Born into a Jewish family in Poland, Chava Alberstein made aliyah (immigrated to Israel) with her parents in 1950.

 At the age of 17, Chava was invited to perform at a nightclub in Jaffa.
 Accompanying herself on guitar, with her brother on clarinet, Chava sang four songs, and the performance was broadcast on Israeli radio.
 After a television appearance followed, Chava signed a recording contract with CBS.